 Mr. Sun's employment, initially as our Vice President of Finance and then as our Chief Financial Officer, Treasurer and Secretary as of September 12, 2019, is at-will and began on August 22, 2019 pursuant to an offer of employment letter from us.
-Mr. Sun is entitled to an annual base salary of \$300,000, is eligible to receive an annual target performance bonus of up to 20% of his gross base salary and, subject to the approval of our board of directors, will be granted an incentive stock option to purchase common shares, or restricted stock units, representing up to one percent of the Company's fully diluted capitalization at the time of the grant.
-Mr. Sun's offer of employment letter provides that Mr. Sun's equity award will include vesting terms similar to the vesting terms set forth in equity awards previously granted to other officers of the Company.
+Mr. Sun's initial annual base salary was \$300,000 and has since increased to \$307,500 pursuant to an annual discretionary raise granted by our Compensation Committee.
+Pursuant to his offer of employment letter, Mr. Sun is eligible to receive an annual target performance bonus of up to 20% of his gross base salary.
+Mr. Sun's offer of employment letter also provided that Mr. Sun was to be granted an initial incentive stock option or restricted stock units representing up to one percent of the Company's fully diluted capitalization at the time of the grant, with vesting terms similar to equity awards previously granted to other officers of the Company.